-So what can’t you submit?
-Well this where it can get complicated.
 An audio recording made by someone else, where you do not have the explicit permissions of the original creator to use their audio in a sample library will infringe on their copyright.
 So you should always seek permission first when it comes to using someone else’s audio.

-What if I have changed the original audio?
+What if I changed the original audio?

 Can I use a virtual synth or instrument?

-In 99.9% of cases you cannot legally resample a virtual instrument or synth.
+In 99.9% of cases, you cannot legally resample a virtual instrument or synth.
 There are a couple of instances where the synth can be seen as a generator, and therefore audio can be legally derived from the original sound source and resampled.
 Where this is possible, it will be stated in the manufactures user manual, terms and conditions, or EULA.
-If it is not, you should contact the manufacture to check.
+If it is not, you should contact the manufacturer to check.

 What about digital synths that have been discontinued?

 Digital synths cannot be resampled and redistributed without the manufactures express permission.
 This is because you are essentially resampling another company’s samples.
-This includes, Digital Pianos where the sound is a sample instead of a naturally generated tones of an Electric Piano (e.g. Fender Rhodes).
+This includes, Digital Pianos where the sound is a sample instead of a naturally generated tone of an Electric Piano (e.g. Fender Rhodes).
 Even if the model has been discontinued, if the company is still operating- they still own the rights to the samples.
 If a company has stopped trading, there is the possibility that the samples can then be distributed.
-However, we would still prefer samples from digital synths and pianos not to be posted on our site unless express permissions has been sought and you can evidence this to our team.
+However, we would still prefer samples from digital synths and pianos not to be posted on our site unless express permission has been sought and you can evidence this to our team.

 We do not recommend naming your sample pack with a trademarked name.
 We have numerous trademarked names currently across the site, which we have allowed for now because none of the products are commercial and therefore there is no commercial gain from the use of these names.
-However, should we receive an request, we will ask users to rename sample packs and remove any that have trademarked names in the file names or user interface design until they are updated.
+However, should we receive a request, we will ask users to rename sample packs and remove any that have trademarked names in the file names or user interface design until they are updated.